-The blood of martyrs is the seed of saints.
-Nine years after the Jesuits Isaac Jogues and John de Brebeuf were tomahawked by Iroquois warriors, a baby girl was born near the place of their martyrdom, Auriesville, New York.
+“From the blood of martyrs, saints are born.”
+It was nine years after the brutal tomahawking of Jesuits Isaac Jogues and John de Brebeuf by Iroquois warriors, that a baby girl came into the world, close to the site of their sacrifice, in Auriesville, New York.

-Saint Kateri Tekakwitha was be canonized by Pope Benedict XVI on October 21, 2012.
+Saint Kateri Tekakwitha, the humble and brave maiden, was canonized by Pope Benedict XVI on October 21, 2012.

 In Santa Fe,NM at the Basillica of St Francis Stands a life size sculpture of Blessed Kateri Tekawitha—done by a local sculptor.
 The sculpture is very beautiful & blessed by the Archbishop.